foxanna/flutter_theme_workshop/workshop/03.1_texts_icons/instructions.md

 ## IconButton style

 `Icon` widgets are not interactive.
-For interactive icons, Flutter has a dedicated `IconButton` widget.
+For interactive icons, Flutter has a dedicated `IconButton` widget:

 ```dart
 IconButton(